Learning and teaching at Surrey

 Your teaching and learning will be varied:

-• It will take place online and face-to-face (Surrey’s ‘hybrid learning’ model)
+• It could take place online and face-to-face.

 • It will not just be delivered by your lecturers: as an independent learner you will be expected to actively participate to fully benefit from your learning experience.